GregWaters/Golem/README.md

 # The `utility` module

 Mainly for internal use.
 This holds the base dynamic container that will serve as a basis for all other dynamic containers.
-It also provides preprocessor macros (see `OS_WINDOWS`, `OS_LINUX`, and `OS_MAC`) to determine the user's operating system and change the code accordingly.

-# The `endian` module
+# The `system` module

-If you do networking, you will already understand why this is here.
-This is an incredibly simple module that consists of only two functions that return true/false depending on your byte-ordering: `big()` and `little()`.
-They take no parameters and are both entirely constexpr.
-Eventually, this will be merged into a `system` module that contains system information and command functions.
+The operating system macros and endian functions have been moved to this module, for general system-dependent things.
+It provides preprocessor macros (see `OS_WINDOWS`, `OS_LINUX`, and `OS_MAC`) to determine the user's operating system and change the code accordingly.